Lumi669/mood_melody_aws/README.md

 ## Developer's Note

-Built solo over the course of a year—with 1,300+ commits and 1,700+ CI/CD runs—this project highlights my end-to-end ownership of everything from infrastructure-as-code and serverless backends to a responsive AI-driven frontend.
+Built solo over the course of a year—with 1,300+ commits and 1,700+ CI/CD runs—this AI-powered project highlights my end-to-end ownership of everything from infrastructure-as-code and serverless backends to a responsive frontend.
 It reflects my dedication and problem-solving skills in architecting, deploying, and maintaining a scalable full-stack application.

 ## Table of Contents